Office project training program. Microsoft Project Online Training

 4.8 Plan with budget

-5 TRACKING THE PROJECT.
+5 PROJECT TRACKING.
 MANAGEMENT OF RISKS.
-MODIFICATION OF THE PROJECT PLAN
+MODIFICATION OF THE PLAN DURING THE PROJECT PROGRESS

 5.1 Risks and indirect work